rohit-nsit08/Balerion/README.md

 1. take input seed url
 2. if seed url is valid .. push it into the queue with 0 priority. proceed
 3. while queue is not empty or max-limit not reached. pop next-url 3.a read the page and extract the http-links
 3.b normalize them and store in a priority queue which maintaines unique links only using help of hashtable.   internal links given priority 1. external given 2
 3.c repeat

+##pylint score
+10/10 for crawler.py

 ###credits: